-Many dogs find fireworks scary.
-Whether it’s the British tradition of Bonfire night or Independence day in the USA, dogs and fireworks rarely go together.
+Many dogs are afraid of fireworks.
+Whether it’s the British tradition of Bonfire night or the fourth of July in the USA, dogs, and fireworks rarely go together.

 Why are dogs scared of fireworks?

 Although distressing to witness, a dog’s fear of loud noises is perfectly natural.
 As a normal part of their survival instincts, a loud noise triggers a dog’s nervous system, and they react as they would to a real threat.